MauroMombelli/linuxDistroMistakes/README.md

 - if you change user group/permission, you have to logout and login in
 - we need an "app firewall" similar to Android, in particular "Privacy Guard".
 SELinux is too complex, and Flatpack/Snappy does not give an easy way to check/change app permission
 - for some reason by default many distro let user look at other user home folder.
 WRONG.
+- NTFS somethimes get mounted RO (especially if dirty bit is set is a pain), or without full permission on them, making the casual user wondering why its .desktop does not work

 # Wallet by default